East/West (Fargo)

 "East/West" is the ninth episode of the fourth season of the American anthology black comedy–crime drama television series Fargo.
 It is the 39th overall episode of the series and was written by series creator Noah Hawley and Lee Edward Colston II, and directed by Michael Uppendahl.
 It originally aired on FX on November 15, 2020.

 The season is set in Kansas City, Missouri from November 1950 to early 1951, and follows two crime syndicates as they vie for control of the underground.
 One of these is Loy Cannon, the head of a crime syndicate made up of black migrants fleeing the Jim Crow South who have a contentious relationship with the Italian Kansas City mafia.
 In the episode, Rabbi and Satchel arrive at a boarding house in Liberal, Kansas, hoping to evade Calamita.
 The episode is presented in black and white and serves as a homage to The Wizard of Oz.

 According to Nielsen Media Research, the episode was seen by an estimated 0.82 million household viewers and gained a 0.1 ratings share among adults aged 18–49.
-The episode received mostly positive reviews from critics, who praised the cinematography, directing, originality and character development.
+The episode received positive reviews from critics, with many calling it the best episode of the season; its cinematography, directing, character development, and originality were widely praised.

 Plot

 The episode is presented in black and white.
 Omie Sparkman (Corey Hendrix) has kidnapped a Fadda henchman named Aldo Abruzo (Joel Reitsma), who discloses that Calamita (Gaetano Bruno) is pursuing Satchel (Rodney L. Jones III) and Rabbi (Ben Whishaw) to Liberal, Kansas.
-He then stops at a gas station, where the owner claims that it is the only gas station in the area, so Calamita will certainly arrive at some point.
-Omie is allowed to stay in the gas station if he helps painting it, so he releases Aldo from his trunk to help him.
-During a break, Aldo tries to escape when a car pulls up, forcing Omie to kill him.
-The car pulls up, revealing that Calamita is driving.
+He stops at a gas station, where the attendant claims that it is the only one in the area, indicating that Calamita will certainly stop there at some point.
+Omie is told by the attendant that he can wait at the station if he helps to finish repainting it; he releases Aldo from the trunk and orders him to help.
+During a break, Aldo tries to escape when a lone car arrives, forcing Omie to kill him.
+When the car pulls up, it is revealed that Calamita is its driver.

 One day before, Rabbi is driving Satchel to safety in Liberal.
-They stay at a boarding house that divides the sections in "East" and "West", with Rabbi choosing the West section that abides by the New Testament.
-Rabbi leaves to find money he left over town, only to realize that the spot has been replaced after so many years abandoned, losing the money he left.
-At his room, Satchel finds a terrier named "Rabbit" for his collar, and decides to adopt it.
-As Rabbi and Satchel spend their time at the town, they run into a few civilians, including a man who refuses to finish a billboard as he will be jobless after finishing.
+They stay at a boarding house that's been divided into two sections of "East" and "West" by the two feuding sisters who own it, with Rabbi choosing the West section that abides by the New Testament.
+Rabbi leaves to find money he had left in town years prior, only to find that the spot has been replaced after being left abandoned for so long, thus losing all of the money he had left.
+In their room, Satchel finds a terrier named "Rabbit" and decides to adopt it.
+When Rabbi brings Satchel into town the next day, they run into a few civilians, including a police officer who almost draws his gun on Satchel, and a man who laments finishing a billboard he was hired to paint, as he will find himself jobless once he's done.